 - Creating a culture of appreciation looks different in a remote-first world

 - Achieving a culture of appreciation will require an investment of time and energy to maintain

 With these truths in mind, we suggest following the path of tech giants and major corporations: corporate gifting.

 Corporate gifting isn’t a new concept, but it is newly important in the remote-first world.
+A trendy example to show appreciation is having marketing swag packs.
 A physical gift can cut through the digital noise and create a tangible connection between employee and employer.

 Though the concept is simple, execution can be easily botched.
 To make sure you create the perfect corporate gift, follow these five steps: